tabaoman/v-datatable-ext/README.md

 # v-datatable-ext (with a widget of date time picker)
-An Extension for Vuetify [DataTable](https://vuetifyjs.com/en/components/data-tables)
+An Extension of Vuetify [DataTable](https://vuetifyjs.com/en/components/data-tables)
 ![Preview](http://soulead.com/storage/github/v-datatable-ext2.png)
-This component make v-data-table more flexible, such as
+This component make v-data-table easier and more flexible, such as
   - Remote request for records
   - Customized buttons in table header and the last column (as action column)
   - Customized filtrations in table header